apache/cordova-plugin-media/README.md

 ### iOS Quirks

-- iOS only records to files of type _.wav_ and returns an error if the file name extension is not correct.
+- iOS only records to files of type _.m4a_ and returns an error if the file name extension is not correct.

 - If a full path is not provided, the recording is placed in the application's `documents/tmp` directory.
 This can be accessed via the `File` API using `LocalFileSystem.TEMPORARY`.
 Any subdirectory specified at record time must already exist.

 - Files can be recorded and played back using the documents URI:

-        var myMedia = new Media("documents://beer.mp3")
+        var myMedia = new Media("documents://beer.m4a")

 ### Windows Quirks